Zen and the art of marine biology.

-The location at the entry point to the Big Sur Coast of California provides a unique outdoor laboratory in which to study the biology of the bay and the adjacent coastal lands.
+Monterey is home to the nation’s largest marine sanctuary and also home to Stanford’s Hopkins Marine Station.
+This course, based at Hopkins, explores the spectacular biology of the central coast and Monterey Bay and the cultural, artistic and political history of the region.
+Our location at the entry point to the Big Sur Coast of California provides a unique outdoor laboratory in which to study the biology of the bay and the adjacent coastal lands.
 It is also an area with a deep cultural, literary and artistic history.
-We will meet marine biologists, experts in the literary history of Cannery Row and the writings of John Steinbeck, local artists and photographers, experts in the neuroscience of creativity, as well as people who are very much involved in the forces and fluxes that steer modern culture.
-This rich and immersive approach provides students a rare opportunity to reflect on their relationships to nature, culture, and their own individual goals.
+We will use John Steinbeck’s writings as a foundation, and meet local writers, artists, biologists and a crew of creative people who are very much involved in the forces and fluxes that steer our modern lives.
+This rich experience will give you a platform to reflect on your relationship to nature, culture, and your own individual goals.
+Our intention is to form a close and sharing group in an atmosphere of trust, adventure and exploration.

-Students are expected to have read the several books provided as introductory material before the course begins, and each is also expected to become our local expert in an area such as plant identification, bird identification, poetry, weather prediction, photography, history, ethnography, etc. The course requires an individual research project of your choice on a topic related to the general theme.
-Final reports will be presented at the last meeting of the group and may involve any medium, including written, oral, and performance media.
+Summer reading materials will be provided by way of introduction to the area.
+Everyone is expected to become a team expert in an area like plant identification, bird identification, poetry, photography, history, ethnography, etc. The course requires an individual research project of your choice on a topic related to the general theme.
+Final reports will be presented at the last meeting of the group and may involve any medium, including written, oral, performance, art, and music.

 This course will be held at the Hopkins Marine Station in the Monterey region, and housing will be provided nearby.
-Students will arrive at Stanford on Labor Day and be transported to Monterey as a group after dinner on campus.
-Return transportation to campus from the Belden House in Pacific Grove will be provided on the Saturday before autumn classes begin.
+Students will arrive at Stanford on August 30 and be transported to Monterey as a group after dinner on campus.
+Return transportation to campus from the Belden House in Pacific Grove will be provided on the Saturday before autumn classes begin, one day later than SoCo officially ends.
 Do not bring everything you need for the year to Soco!
-Addittional storage will NOT be available on-campus or at the Belden House to accommodate your fall belongings.
+Additional storage will NOT be available on-campus or at the Belden House to accommodate your fall belongings.
 Plan to have your fall belongings shipped or delivered to you after the class returns from Monterey.

 Professor of Biology (Hopkins Marine Station)